 Home Services Program

-SIU School of Medicine is the contact agency for the “Home Services” Program.
-Please read on to find out if you or someone you know may benefit from this program.
+SIU School of Medicine is the contact agency for the “Home Services” Program through the Illinois Department of Human Services.
+Please read on to find out if you or someone you know that is HIV positive may benefit from this program.

 What is Home Services?